 MHAIDS is the mental health, addiction and intellectual disability service for the Wairarapa District and Capital, Coast & Hutt Valley District, with multiple specialist facilities.
 The service holds national contracts some of which are delivered in other district localities.
-Ratonga Rua-o- Porirua is our forensic, rehabilitation and intellectual disability inpatient unit.
+Ratonga Rua-o- Porirua is our forensic, rehabilitation and intellectual disability inpatient and community site.